Photo by Nathan Dumlao on Unsplash

 Hybrid hot water heaters, also called heat pump water heaters, take a historically inefficient and energy-intensive mechanical process and transform it into an efficient, energy-saving option.
 Because of their efficiency, there are a variety of incentives for investing in a hybrid hot water heater.

 There are a variety of rebates, tax credits, deductions, and incentives for purchasing a hybrid hot water heater.
 These come from both the public and private sectors and apply to both residential and commercial properties.

-Why do Heat Pump Water Heaters Earn Incentives?
+Why Do Heat Pump Water Heaters Earn Incentives?

-Heat pump / hybrid hot water heaters have a much higher energy efficiency than their non-heat pump counterparts.
+Heat pump or hybrid hot water heaters have a much higher energy efficiency than their non-heat pump counterparts.
 They achieve that lower carbon footprint by using the heat from the air outside to aid in heating the water.
 These water heaters are most effective in warmer climates where they can use the air outside to heat the water year-round.

 Another major difference between a hybrid water heater and a standard water heater is it doesn’t run all the time.
 It is quite efficient at heating the water so, even though it has a tank, it doesn’t need to be using energy constantly to keep the water warm.